Last updated: October 16, 2018

 The Personal Information we collect and the practices described above are done in an effort to provide you with the best experience possible, protect you from risks related to improper use and fraud, and help us maintain and improve the Abra platform.

 We may share Personal Information with third-party service providers (including those that may be located outside of the United States or your country), who help us operate our platform and systems, and detect fraud and security threats during the normal course of our business.
 Such third-party service providers are subject to strict confidentiality obligations.
-In addition, we may be compelled to share Personal Information with law enforcement, government officials, and regulators.

 For example, we may use your Personal Information to: